 Knee sleeves make excellent shin guards.

 Most lifters actually don’t wear knee sleeves over their knees while deadlifting, but rather over their shins.
 This is because lifters are using knee sleeves as ‘shin guards’.
+You can read my full review of the best shin guards for deadlifting.

 One of the core technique principles of deadlifts is to keep the barbell as close to your body as possible, which means starting with the barbell on your shins.
 This will keep the weight closer to your center of gravity and will allow you to use more quads and glutes while lifting, versus hamstrings and low back.